The ability to lift and inspire others to action is critical, whether it be on a war-torn battlefield, or on a stage.

 Featuring not only in print media such as newspapers and magazines, Rabia has also been interviewed on multiple television and radio stations.
 Her story is one that rings true to all that have faced inequality.

-Rabia’s story has had such widespread impact that an AUSTRALIAN/UK FEATURE FILM based on her memoir is currently being developed.
+Rabia’s story had had widespread impact and a feature film is now being considered.
 Watch this space for further updates on this exciting project.